mbabynames search ✿

 Sile Beatrice

-"noble and strong" (Sile) meets "she who brings happiness" (Beatrice).
+"youthful" (Sile) meets "she who brings happiness" (Beatrice).
 The combination reads as complete.
 Neither name overshadows the other.
 The hard B in Beatrice gives a clean break after Sile's open vowel ending.

 Sile Celeste